Cheese Rolls

 freeway), 200 yards to the west of the Plaza which runs north and south.
 However, the 2 is one of the world’s most

 truncated freeways, seven miles in length and cut off at both ends.
-The 2 freeway serves to connect Atwater Village and La Canada-Flintridge; two communities of
+The 2 freeway serves to connect Atwater Village and La Canada-Flintridge; Beverly Hills

 I